BookHorseSoftware/SteamGroupRewardsFramework/README.md

 - `SGRF.Config.SteamGroup`

-  The group ID or custom group URL end to check for player membership.
-This is the end of the URL for your group page, typically the custom URL you set when creating your group.
-It's the XXXXXX part in http://steamcommunity.com/groups/XXXXXX, or the numbers (YYYYYY) in http://steamcommunity.com/gid/YYYYYY.
+  The group ID to check for player membership.
+It's the numbers (YYYYYY) in http://steamcommunity.com/gid/YYYYYY.
+This number can also be found in your group's "edit profile" section.

-- `SGRF.Config.APIURL`
+- `SGRF.Config.SteamAPIKey`

-  The URL serving the provided steamgroupmembercheck.php file. **Leave this on its default setting if you don't know what you're doing!**
+  This is a Steam Community API key.
+You can find it at http://steamcommunity.com/dev/apikey.

 ## Usage